UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.

 We’re no longer just designing static screens.
 We’re designing for how the user gets from those screens to actually view content.

 In Mobile UX London meetups and conferences, our main focus is on UX.
 Animation may be used in a wide range of scales and contexts to unite beauty and function: it can influence behavior, communicate status, guide the users attention and help the user see the results of their actions.
-Here are just a few examples to illustrate places where you can add some animations in your UI and UX design to improve the experience:
+Here are just a few examples to illustrate places where you can add some UX Design animation in your UI and UX to improve the experience:

 Loading Doesn’t Have to Be Boring